ninglab/G2Retro/README.md

+### Test synthon completion module

 To test a trained synthon completion model, run

 ```
 python ./test_synthon.py -t <test file> -v <vocab path> -m <model path> -d <result directory> -o <result file name> -st 0 -si 5007 --ncpu 10 --hidden_size <hidden_size of the trained model> --embed_size 32 --depthG <depthG of the trained model> --knum 10 --batch_size 32
 ```

+The above synthon completion module takes the ground truth synthons as input.

+<code>knum</code> specifies the number of reactants with the highest likelihood to be selected for input synthons.

-For example, you can use the command below to get the synthon completion results,
+For example, you can use the command below to get the synthon completion results on reactions in the file 'test.csv' under the directory 'data',

 ```
 mkdir ../result/synthon_results/